indygreg/PyOxidizer/docs/status.rst

 Lazy Module Loading
 -------------------

-When a Python module is ``import``ed, its code is evaluated.
+When a Python module is imported, its code is evaluated.
 When applications consist of dozens or even hundreds of modules, the overhead of executing all this code at ``import`` time can be substantial and add up to dozens of milliseconds of overhead - all before your application runs a meaningful line